skandragon/csharp-simple-json/README.md

 welcome.
 Note that I started learning c# about 3 days prior to coding this, so buyer beware.

+# Usage

 See `main.cs` for example usage.

+# Installation

-This also is not intended to compile to a .dll library, and then be included as a package or reference.
+This is not intended to compile to a .dll library, and then be included as a package or reference.
 You should drop the json.cs file into your project, and compile it as part of your code base.
 This is easier as a dependent .dll is hard to include in a Unity plugin/mod due to dependency conflicts.